 Summary of compilation results, including type of target and number of warnings or errors

-List of all error and warning messages
+List of error and warning messages

-List of all variables in your MATLAB function
+List of variables in your MATLAB function

 To view your MATLAB function code, click the MATLAB code tab.
 The report displays the MATLAB code for the function highlighted in the list on this tab.